Centre-right politics

 Centre-right politics is the set of right-wing political ideologies that lean closer to the political centre.
 It is commonly associated with conservatism, Christian democracy, liberal conservatism, and conservative liberalism.
 Conservative and liberal centre-right political parties have historically performed better in elections in the Anglosphere than other centre-right parties, while Christian democracy has been the primary centre-right ideology in Europe.

 The centre-right commonly supports ideas such as small government, law and order, freedom of religion, and strong national security.
 It has historically stood in opposition to radical politics, redistributive policies, multiculturalism, illegal immigration, and LGBT acceptance.
 Economically, the centre-right supports free markets and the social market economy, with market liberalism and neoliberalism being common centre-right economic positions.
 It typically seeks to preserve the cultural and socioeconomic status quo and believes that changes should be implemented gradually.

 The centre-right is derived from the left–right political spectrum of the French Revolution.
 It first developed as a political force with the creation of party systems in the 19th century, when monarchist and religious conservatives competed with individualist and anti-clerical liberals.
 Christian democracy developed in the 1870s as another response to anti-clericalism.
 The centre-right provided a moderate position to compete with socialism in the 19th century, and it became a driving force for liberal democracy in the early 20th century.

-The centre-right was reconfigured after World War II to temper support for nationalism; it became a dominant political position throughout the Western world, particularly with the spread of Christian democracy across Europe.
+The centre-right was reconfigured in the aftermath of World War II to temper support for nationalism; it became a dominant political position throughout the Western world, particularly with the spread of Christian democracy across Europe.
 It aligned with the Western bloc during the Cold War, and in Europe it heavily influenced democratic consolidation and European integration.
 Global economic downturn in the 1970s caused a rise in support for neoliberalism and neoconservatism.
 The dissolution of the Soviet Union allowed a new centre-right movement to develop and take power in Central and Eastern Europe through the 1990s.
-The 2008 financial crisis led to declining support for the centre-right, and the following decade saw it replaced by greater support for far-right politics.
+The 2008 financial crisis led to declining support for the centre-right.